chandan-fosteringlinux/ApproachPaper/Readme.md

    - If match is found → fetch value
    - If not found → assign `null`
 4. A new `ConfigMap.yml` file is created with all key-value pairs.
-5. It also creates a cleaned `.cfg` file showing matched and unmatched keys.

 ---